bicCluster/learning-cluster/README.md

 > * Switch to innet machines, up the `eth1`, and set up each `eth1` to `dhcp`.
 You can check this [page](http://inside.mines.edu/CCIT-NET-SS-Configuring-a-Dynamic-IP-Address-Debian-Linux) to help.

 * Using staic IP
 > * No need to set up DHCP server on `losalamos`.
 Go straight to innet machines and set up the static IP to the three innet machine as the image above.
-This [page](https://help.ubuntu.com/14.04/serverguide/network-configuration.html) can help you to set up the static ip, you need to set the `address`(staic ip),`netmask`(255.255.255.0),`gateway`(the static IP of losamalos) and`dns-nameservers`(128.2.184.224) in the file `\etc\network\interfaces`
+This [page](https://help.ubuntu.com/14.04/serverguide/network-configuration.html) can help you to set up the static ip, you need to set the `address`(staic ip),`netmask`(255.255.255.0),`gateway`(the static IP of losamalos) and`dns-nameservers`(128.2.184.224) in the file `/etc/network/interfaces`

-5. Remember these configuration will take effect after 1) you reboot the machine or 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`
+5. After making the configurations above, remember the configurations will take effect only after 1) you reboot the machine **OR** 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`.
-6. You should be able to ping each other now using ip
+6. You should be able to ping each other now using ip.
 7. Edit `/etc/hosts` files on four machines, telling them the connections between ip and domain and hostname.
-This [page](http://linux.die.net/man/5/hosts) can guide you how to set up
+This [page](http://linux.die.net/man/5/hosts) can guide you how to set up.
 8. You should be able to ping each other now using domain or hostname

 ## <a name="iptables">Iptables</a>